danigb/scorejs/README.md

 For browsers use the file in the `dist` folder:

+__Important:__

+It uses `Object.assign` so if your environment doesn't have it you need a polyfill, for example: https://github.com/sindresorhus/object-assign

 ## Usage

 `scorejs` models scores as collection of notes (objects with `duration` and `pitch` properties), that can be arranged sequentially o simultaneously: